banzekin/my_aliases/README.md

 5. Reload the shell.
 <i>source ~/.bashrc</i>

+## Third party applications
+You can get the lastest version of fluxion here: https://fluxionnetwork.github.io/fluxion/ or https://github.com/banzekin/fluxion fluxion is copyrighted by vk496.

 ## Disclaimer

 The usage of some commands and or applications such as Fluxion, nmap, TShark, linset and Aircrack-ng for attacking infrastructures without prior mutual consent could be considered an illegal activity, and is highly discouraged by its authors/developers.
 It is the end user's responsibility to obey all applicable local, state and federal laws.
 Authors assume no liability and are not responsible for any misuse or damage caused by this program.